pylint: disable=C0103, C0114

 [docs]

-Returns the value for the kerning pair - even if the pair only exists
+This method will return the value for the given `pair`, even if it only exists

 -25